mth229/mth229.github.io/limits.md

 ~$$

 It's answer depends on the value of $b$.
 How would we approach this with `SymPy`?
-The interface described above where functions are use is not the only one `SymPy` knows of, and indeed is not typical of how one works with `SymPy`.
+The interface described above where functions are used is not the only one `SymPy` knows of, and indeed is not typical of how one works with `SymPy`.
 Typically, symbolic values are defined and then symbolic expressions are used.